J-Ngaiii/J-Ngaiii/README.md

 ## Hi there 👋

-I'm Jonathan!
-I'm a Master of Statistics and Data Science student at UC Berkeley.
+My name is Jonathan.
+I'm currently a Master of Statistics and Data Science student at UC Berkeley interested in applications of ML/AI and Statistics.
+I also attended UC Berkeley for my undergrad and graduated in Spring 2026 with two degrees in Data Science (Honors) and Political Science.

-I'm interested applications of ML/AI and Statistics of scientific research.
-I've research experience applying neural networks to hard science (genomic language model research @ Berkeley Lab) and social science (graph neural net research @ BAIR).

-Feel free to send me an email at jngai_@berkeley.edu if you want to get in contact!
+Feel free to contact me at jngai_[at]berkeley[dot]edu!